Nuco Node Manager¶

 The Node Manager has features that connect to the Nuco Kernel through the Web3 API.
 Therefore, the Web3 API connection must be enabled for all the features to work in the Node Manager.
 To do this, the Web3 API connection must be enabled through the configuration file or through the Configuration tab.
 Please refer to Configuration File section to learn more.

 The Node Manager provides statistics of the Nuco Kernel by incorporating a self-managed database that syncs with the Nuco Kernel.
 Therefore, some information will not necessarily be up to date with the Nuco Kernel as it is still syncing.
-The status bar at the top of the Node Manager displays the sync status of the database with the Nuco Kernel.
 It is still possible to explore blocks and transactions even if the database does not store it.

 Layout of Nuco Node Manager¶

 A Navigation sidebar is included on the left of the Node Manager and the status bar on the top.
 The Navigation sidebar allows the navigation through the different tabs, serving different purposes.
-The status bar displays information about the Nuco Kernel’s status (i.e. running or syncing).
-Additionally, this allows the Nuco Kernel to start/stop.
+The status bar displays information about the Nuco Kernel’s status.
+Additionally, it provides the ability to start and stop the Nuco Kernel.

 This section outlines the features included in the Nuco Node Manager.
 More detailed descriptions are included for each Nuco Node Manager tab.